Cobot vs robot palletizer – what to choose?

 The requirements for safety is a big part of the reason why industrial robots need more floor space, they need heavy fencing and sometimes extra sensors.
 A Cobot is usually installed without fencing and extra sensors, this means that it can be installed with less floor space available.

 The payload is one of the key strengths of an industrial robot, as stated above the Kuka robot can lift up to 1300kg.
-When comparing this to the 16kg capacity of the Universal Robots cobot it is a huge difference.
+When comparing this to the new UR20 from Universal Robtos with max payload of 20 kg, it is a big difference.

 This is where the cobot shines, it can be installed in a day.
 An industrial robot on the other hand has got a significantly higher installation time, taking up to several months.